 - When you need specific parts of the video finished by

 You’ll also need somewhere to do all of this planning.
 Thankfully, Dropbox Paper is the ideal platform for creating project plans, sharing them with clients or collaborators, and embedding timelines.
-And with a Video Production Plan document template already made, you can get started right away.
+And with a video production plan template already made, you can get started right away.

 3. Create your first edit